 - Quebec, Ontario, and the Atlantic provinces are the primary importing regions for RPPs.

-- Canada imports condensate from the U.S. on Enbridge’s Southern Lights and Kinder Morgan’s Cochin.
+- Canada imports condensate from the U.S. on Enbridge’s Southern Lights and Pembina’s Cochin.
 Condensate imported into Alberta is used primarily as a diluent to allow heavy oil and bitumen to be transported on pipelines.

-- Canada has a vast network of natural gas pipelines (Figure 5).
-Natural gas generally flows from production areas in western Canada to higher demand markets in central Canada and the U.S. TC Energy’s Canadian Mainline is the primary long-haul natural gas pipeline in Canada, extending from the NGTL system at the Alberta/Saskatchewan border to the Quebec border.
+- Canada has a vast network of natural gas pipelines (Figure 4).
+Natural gas generally flows from production areas in western Canada to higher demand markets in central Canada and the U.S. TC Energy’s Canadian Mainline is the primary long-haul natural gas pipeline in Canada, extending from the NGTL system at the Alberta/Saskatchewan border across Saskatchewan, Manitoba and Ontario, and through a portion of Quebec.
 Several other interprovincial and international pipelines regulated by the CER also transport Canadian gas to markets.
-These include Alliance, BC Pipeline (also known as Westcoast), Foothills, Trans-Quebec and Maritimes, Maritimes and Northeast, and Emera Brunswick.
+These include Alliance, Westcoast (also known as BC Pipeline), Foothills, Trans-Quebec and Maritimes, Maritimes and Northeast, and Emera Brunswick.

 - There is approximately 949 Bcf of underground natural gas storage available in Canada.
 About 58% of this storage capacity is located throughout Alberta, with much of the remainder located near Sarnia, Ontario.
 Smaller amounts of underground storage are also present in Saskatchewan, B.C., and Quebec.
 Natural gas storage is used to provide supply to consuming regions during peak winter demand.